 The common best practice is the three-tier model.

 Tier 1 – Your Network Operations Center (NOC) team.
 This team takes the calls and is able to remediate and respond to 60-80% of all support requests.
 The NOC team should handle events according to your uptime management protocol.
 Any exceptions should be escalated to tier 2.
-The NOC team are responsible for recording all events and actions taken while enhancing your uptime protocol.
+The NOC team is responsible for recording all events and actions taken while enhancing your uptime protocol.

 Tier 2 – Expert Support – System engineers that have the tools and permissions to dig in, check the logs, and take actions to solve configuration “heavy issues”.
 These engineers’ reports back to their “internal client”, the NOC team.

 The three-tier support model can be extended by breaking each of the tiers down into sub-tiers to support multiple online operations and systems.
-Such support organization structures can be found in large enterprises such as the telecom companies.
+Such support organization structures can be found in large enterprises such as telecom companies.

 5 – Tracking and Reports in two levels